Putin says Western sanctions are akin to declaration of war | Law-Order

 Putin says Western sanctions are akin to declaration of war

-President Vladimir Putin said on Saturday that Western sanctions on Russia were akin to a declaration of war and warned that any attempt to impose a no-fly zone in Ukraine would be tantamount to entering the conflict.
-Putin reiterated that his aims in Ukraine are to defend Russian speaking communities through the "demilitarisation and de-Nazification" of the country so that it became neutral.
+President Vladimir Putin said on Saturday that Western sanctions on Russia were akin to a declaration of war and warned that any attempt to impose a no-fly zone in Ukraine would lead to catastrophic consequences for the world.

-President Vladimir Putin said on Saturday that Western sanctions on Russia were akin to a declaration of war and warned that any attempt to impose a no-fly zone in Ukraine would be tantamount to entering the conflict.
+President Vladimir Putin said on Saturday that Western sanctions on Russia were akin to a declaration of war and warned that any attempt to impose a no-fly zone in Ukraine would lead to catastrophic consequences for the world.
+Putin reiterated that his aims were to defend Russian- speaking communities through the "demilitarisation and de-Nazification" of the country so that Russia's former Soviet neighbour became neutral and no longer threatened Russia.

-Putin said there were no conscripts involved in the military operation, which he said was being carried out only by professional soldiers.
+'GOING TO PLAN' Asked about reports that Russian conscripts had been used in Ukraine, Putin said none had been involved and said the military operation was going to plan.

 "There is not one conscript and we don't plan for there to be," Putin said.
 "Our army will fulfil all the tasks.
 I don't doubt that at all.
 Everything is going to plan."
+That description was at odds with assessments from U.S. and British officials.
+British military intelligence said on Thursday that Russia's advance on the Ukrainian capital had made little progress and encountered staunch resistance.

 Putin dismissed concerns that some sort of martial law or emergency situation could be declared in Russia.
 He said such a measure was imposed only when there was significant internal or external threat.
 "We don't plan to introduce any kind of special regime on Russian territory - there is currently no need," Putin said.